More than five-twelfths of the zeros of $\zeta$ are on the critical line: Abstract

 \section{Abstract}

-The second moment of the Riemann zeta-function twisted by a normalized Dirichlet polynomial with coefficients of the form $(\mu \star \Lambda_1^{\star k_1} \star \Lambda_2^{\star k_2} \star \cdots \star \Lambda_d^{\star k_d})$ is computed unconditionally by means of the autocorrelation ratios techniques from Conrey, Farmer, Keating, Rubistein and Snaith \cite{cfkrs}, Conrey, Farmer and Zirnbauer \cite{cfz} as well as Conrey and Snaith \cite{cs}.
-This is turn allows us to describe the combinatorial process behind the mollification of
+The second moment of the Riemann zeta-function twisted by a normalized Dirichlet polynomial with coefficients of the form $(\mu \star \Lambda_1^{\star k_1} \star \Lambda_2^{\star k_2} \star \cdots \star \Lambda_d^{\star k_d})$ is computed unconditionally by means of the autocorrelation of ratios of $\zeta$ techniques from Conrey, Farmer, Keating, Rubinstein and Snaith \cite{cfkrs}, Conrey, Farmer and Zirnbauer \cite{cfz} as well as Conrey and Snaith \cite{cs}.
+This in turn allows us to describe the combinatorial process behind the mollification of

 where $\zeta^{(k)}$ stands for the $k$th derivative of the Riemann zeta-function and $\{\lambda_k\}_{k=1}^d$ are real numbers.
-Improving on recent results on long mollifiers and sums of Kloosterman sums due to Pratt and Robles \cite{pr01}, as an application, we increase the current lower bound of critical zeros of the Riemann zeta-function to slightly over five twelfths.
+Improving on recent results on long mollifiers and sums of Kloosterman sums due to Pratt and Robles \cite{pr01}, as an application, we increase the current lower bound of critical zeros of the Riemann zeta-function to slightly over five-twelfths.